 PM Imran Khan makes steady recovery from COVID-19, says Faisal Sultan

-ISLAMABAD: Special Assistant to Prime Minister (SAPM) Dr. Faisal Sultan on Sunday said that Prime Minister Imran Khan has made a steady recovery from COVID-19 and has been advised that he could resume his work, ARY NEWS reported.
+ISLAMABAD: Special Assistant to Prime Minister (SAPM) Dr. Faisal Sultan on Sunday said that PM Imran Khan has made a steady recovery from COVID-19 and has been advised that he could resume his work, ARY NEWS reported.

 Sharing the details on the premier’s health, Faisal Sultan took to Twiter, saying “PM Imran Khan has made steady clinical recovery from Covid and his lab parameters have remained stable.”